 What’s new with Philips TVs in 2020?
-There are a number of new Philips TVs coming this year, from OLED beauties to more pedestrian (but still likely impressive) LCD sets.
+There are a number of new Philips TVs that have landed this year, from OLED beauties to more pedestrian LCD sets – and after IFA 2020 there's even more from Philips to gawk at.

 With the Philips OLED 804 now coming stateside, it looks like some big things are in the pipeline too.
 Given Funai currently licenses the Philips brand over in the US, it’s a welcome move that should bring some stiff competition to the nation’s TV market.